iam-oov/Poc-Terraform-AWS/README.md

 - Attach necessary permission policies to this role (e.g., `AmazonEC2ContainerRegistryFullAccess`, plus custom policies for S3 backend bucket creation/access and DynamoDB table creation/access if the setup script handles this).

+### 1.1 Configure Environment Variables

+Modify the `.env` file in the root directory with your values (in case you want to change the default values).

 ### 2. Configure GitHub Secrets

 In your GitHub repository, navigate to `Settings > Secrets and variables > Actions` and add the following secrets:

 - `AWS_REGION`: Your AWS region (e.g., `us-east-1`).
 - `AWS_IAM_ROLE_ARN`: The ARN of the IAM role created in the previous step (e.g., `arn:aws:iam::YOUR_AWS_ACCOUNT_ID:role/YOUR_IAM_ROLE_NAME`).

+And add the following variables:

+- `TERRAFORM_DIR`: The path to the directory where the Terraform configuration files are stored (e.g., `./01-tf`).

+### 3. Terraform Backend Setup Script

+The `setup_tf_backend.sh` script automates the creation of the S3 bucket and DynamoDB table for the Terraform backend and generates the necessary Terraform configuration files.

+### 2. Configure GitHub Secrets

+In your GitHub repository, navigate to `Settings > Secrets and variables > Actions` and add the following secrets:

+- `AWS_REGION`: Your AWS region (e.g., `us-east-1`).
+- `AWS_IAM_ROLE_ARN`: The ARN of the IAM role created in the previous step (e.g., `arn:aws:iam::YOUR_AWS_ACCOUNT_ID:role/YOUR_IAM_ROLE_NAME`).

+And add the following variables:

+- `TERRAFORM_DIR`: The path to the directory where the Terraform configuration files are stored (e.g., `./01-tf`).

 ### 3. Terraform Backend Setup Script